 Avoid Rush Hours

 If possible, avoid going on the road during rush hours.
 That means early in the morning when everybody is on their way to work and late at night when everybody is on their way back home.
 If you can, leave earlier than 6 AM so that you won’t have to compete with the throngs of people and cars on the road.
 At night, leave work early or finish more work and leave the office later.
 You will avoid the Armageddon of cars that are rushing home.
+It also helps if you prepare to leave early the day or night before.
+That would mean gritting the driveway with rock salt in the winter months which you can buy if you click here, or preparing your meals the day before.

 Check the Traffic Situation